200 MCQ on Education with answers.

 D. None

-Without suitable curriculum, aims of education
+91. Without a suitable curriculum, aims of education?

-A. Can be
+A. Can be achieved

-B. Cannot be
+B. Cannot be achieved

-C. Can be
+C. Can be changed

 D. None

-How many basic components of curriculum have?
+92. How many basic components of curriculum are there?

 A. 2